Suvink/docs-choreo-dev/en/docs/consuming-services/generate-an-access-token.md

-# Generate an Access Token
+# Generate an access token

 Using access tokens for request authorization enhances security by preventing certain types of denial-of-service (DoS) attacks on published APIs.
 API consumers generate access tokens to access APIs, including them as string values in HTTP header requests.